 Life-giving death, a gift to mother nature

-Giving life after death, have you ever thought about that?
-I am not talking about donating your organs, which is a good thing as it can help a lot of people.
-I am talking about giving life after you have died but in a different way.
+Giving life after death.
+Have you ever thought about that?
+I am not talking about donating your organs, which is a good thing as it can help many people.
+I am talking about giving life after you have died, but differently.

-Before I tell you my idea, I would like to take you on a little tour around the world and show you what death means in other cultures.
-Do not worry, this is not going to be a sad or frightening post.
+Before I tell you my idea, I would like to take you on a brief tour around the world and show you what death means in other cultures.
+Do not worry, this will not be a sad or frightening post.
 I personally think it is a positive post, you will see.

-How you treat your body and how strong your genetic inheritance is, will also affect the duration of your life.
-However we turn this thing around, sooner or later you will experience your last day on earth.
+How you treat your body, and how strong your genetic inheritance is, will also affect the duration of your life.
+However we turn this thing around, eventually you will experience your last day on earth.

 Our physical body dies, but our soul has no beginning and no end.
 Living many lives through reincarnation, the soul will reach its true nature and will unite with Brahman, the One.

 People of the Hindu faith prefer to be at home when death comes near.
 Like that, the entire family can be present.
 After departure, a 24-hour vigil takes place before cremation.
 One wears white as the color black is not appropriate, flowers are offered but not food.